Minimum-excess coverings of complete graphs by 3-, 4-, and 5-cliques: Introduction

-Covering a complete graph by copies of a complete subgraph is a well studied problem in design theory.
-In general, for $v\ge k\ge t$, a $t$-$(v,k,\lambda)$ \emph{covering} is a pair $(X,\mathcal{B})$, where $X$ is a $v$-set, and $\mathcal{B}$ a collection of $k$-subsets called \emph{blocks} of $X$, such that every $t$-subset of $X$ is contained in at least $\lambda$ blocks in $\mathcal B$.
-Repetition in $\mathcal B$ is permitted.
-See \cite{handbook-designs}, Section 6.11, for an extensive introduction on covering designs.
-For graph coverings considered in this paper, we take $t=2$ and $\lambda=1$.
+Covering complete graphs by complete subgraphs is a classical problem in design theory.
+A $t$-$(v,k,\lambda)$ covering is a pair $(X,\calB)$, where $|X|=v$ and $\calB$ is a collection of $k$-subsets of $X$ such that each $t$-subset of $X$ is contained in at least $\lambda$ blocks.
+We work with $t=2$ and $\lambda=1$, so the objects are coverings of $K_v$ by complete subgraphs.

-In such context, it is apparent that the optimal covering is characterised by having the minimum size of $\mathcal B$, or equivalently, by having the minimum number of $t$-subsets covered more than $\lambda$ times.
-For